anotherbuginthecode/nestjs-clean-architecture-journey/README.md

 - **Description:** Implements Domain-Driven Design (DDD) principles.
 The codebase is organized into layers: domain, application, infrastructure, and API.
 Each use case is encapsulated in its own service, promoting separation of concerns and testability.
 - **Use Case:** Suitable for medium to large projects where maintainability, scalability, and clear boundaries between business logic and infrastructure are important.

-### 3. `ddd-structure-using-facade-pattern`

-- **Description:** Builds on the DDD structure by introducing the Facade pattern.
-All use cases are aggregated behind a single facade class, simplifying the API layer and making it easier to manage dependencies and orchestrate complex operations.
-- **Use Case:** Ideal for complex domains where you want to further decouple controllers from business logic and aggregate multiple use cases behind a unified interface.

 ---